oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 #### Benefit to oVirt

-We would like to expose to the user the ability to configure the Network Quality of Service (QoS) properties of each virtual NIC and each network.
+We would like to expose to the user the ability to configure the Network Quality of Service (QoS) properties of each virtual NIC.
+The Network QoS feature will add this ability to the engine.
+The Network profile will improve the usability of the network configuration on the VM.
+On the user side - Network profiles will allow the user to configure a VNIC in relative ease.
+On the network administrator side - Network Profiles will allow the administrator keep control of all the VNICs connected to the network in a simpler way.
+The combination of the two will allow the network admin to define, control and dispense different service qualities (different priorities) to different users or groups.

 ## Design and Implementation